zzir/micro-examples/README.md

 - [service](service) - Example of the top level Service in go-micro.
 - [sharding](sharding) - An example of how to shard requests or use session affinity
 - [shutdown](shutdown) - Demonstrates graceful shutdown via context cancellation
-- [sidecar](sidecar) - Greeter service using the micro api as a sidecar in multiple languages
 - [stream](stream) - An example of a streaming service and client
 - [template](template) - Api, web and srv service templates generated with the 'micro new' command
 - [waitgroup](waitgroup) - Demonstrates how to use a waitgroup with a service